 The Right Copier With The Right Copier Lease

 While most businesses want to look at how much their monthly payment will be, you need to focus on finding a copier machine that will meet all of your needs.
 It just doesn’t make sense for you to purchase a fully equipped copier machine when you only want it to print, copy, and scan.
 As an example, if you plan on doing a more than 99 percent of your printing in black-and-white printing for in-house purposes, does it make sense to purchase a color copy machine for that 1 percent?
 Once you have an idea of what you want in your copier, you then move on to finding out more about the lease.
 Trust us when we tell you that it’s much easier to upgrade than to downgrade your machine.

 You Can Negotiate your Copier Lease Agreement

 There is an industry-standard for everything and a copier lease is no different.
 However, there will be times when you might need to customize your terms to meet certain company needs.
 From reducing your monthly print counts to possibly reducing your cost of toner delivery, you want to make sure that the terms meet your business needs.
 The last thing you want is to be stuck with is paying for additional copies you won’t use or paying for additional feature or service that you will never take full advantage of.

 A Copier Lease Is Not A Copier Rental

-It’s a common practice to sign a legal piece of document, called a lease, in order to get an apartment or purchase a house, but when it comes to leasing office equipment, the agreement doesn’t translate to a rental contract.
+It’s a common practice to sign a legal piece of document, called a lease, in order to get an apartment or purchase a house but when it comes to leasing office equipment, the agreement doesn’t translate to a rental contract.
 Rental contracts should be seen as more of a short-term and month-to-month agreement.
 Copier lease agreements are more similar to car leases as where you are locked in for a few years paying a monthly amount.

 Your Final Contract Is Legally Binding